master7720/Exposing-Mr.-Gibson/readme.md

-gredits: A2H(for the discord ss's),infisrael(making the video about exposing Mr. Gibson)
+gredits: A2H(for the discord ss's),infisrael(making the video about exposing Mr. Gibson), MrYoda for the SalC1 pic